Youssef9798/Vue-Starter-Kit-Pack/README.md

  ```
   npm install
  ```
- This will install all the packges in the package.json file
+ This will install all the packges in the package.json file.